-SchoolTutoring Academy’s tutoring programs for Wrentham students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Wrentham, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Wrentham Public Schools provides a rigorous education according to Common Core State Standards and Massachusetts Frameworks for Learning.
 King Philip Regional High’s 21st Century Learning Expectations include expectations centered on the general category of lifelong learning as well as those for each content area.
 The expectations with regards to students becoming lifelong learners includes that they be effective listeners, speakers, readers, and writers (each of these is described separately); demonstrate creativity and critical thinking skills.
 These academic learning goals are extended by the various electives, career-focused courses, and extracurricular clubs and activities that students participate in.